 But you do.
 It’s their way of collecting a tax for broadcast TV.
 Even though you will probably never be caught watching that, and even though you pay a much more handsome fee for cable via Multichoice.
 You still have to have one TV License per household, renewable annually.

 So no problem when you’re moving abroad, right?
 You just follow the link stated above and cancel your license?

-No, of course it wouldn't be that easy.
+No, of course it wouldn’t be that easy.
 You have plenty of options for paying your renewal fee, but no option whatsoever to terminate your record altogether for having moved abroad.
 No one ever thought of that, apparently.
-It reminds me of the story I just read about Germany, a country similar to South Africa in terms of its zeal for record-keeping: The government discovered, to their horror, that they had one and a half million fewer residents than they thought they had.
+It reminds me of a story I just read in the New York Times about Germany, a country similar to South Africa in terms of its zeal for record-keeping: The government discovered, to their horror, that they had one and a half million fewer residents than they thought they had.
 With negative implications on tax forecasts and all sorts of other indicators.
 One and a half million people simply disappeared.
-How was this possible when the government kept such good track of people's movements by making them register and de-register wherever they went?
-It's simple: People leaving the country never bothered de-registering.
+How was this possible when the government kept such good track of people’s movements by making them register and de-register wherever they went?
+It’s simple: People leaving the country never bothered de-registering.
 I myself am guilty of doing just that, twenty-something years ago.

 Apparently, my phantom self will now be on the books of not just one country, but two.
 I will forever be listed as a TV owner in South Africa’s vast bureaucracy.
 And, as was confirmed by friends with similar stories, the unpaid fees together with the penalties for non-payment will accumulate over the years so that if you ever move back and apply for another TV License, you will owe the government a ton of money.

 Unless, of course, you remember to have your spouse apply the next time around.
 Or change your name.